Nara Park: Problems related to deer

+Population management and nutrition

 The number of deer grew in the postwar period to around 1,200 in 2008, leading to concerns about environmental and crop damage and discussion of culling.
 In 2016, a record number of 121 people were injured by deer.
 In 2016 it was announced that the area around Nara would be designated into four different zones, with the outer zones allowing deer to be captured and killed.
 In August 2017, traps were set to catch deer on the outskirts of Nara.
 The culling started in 2017, with a limit of 120 deer to be culled during 2017.
 In July 2017 there were around 1,500 deer living in the park, and at least 164 people had been injured by them from 2017 to 2018.
 Most of them were tourists feeding the deer.
 In April 2018 Nara city set up new signs in English, Chinese and Japanese informing tourists that the deer are wild animals and to not tease them during feeding.